What Is Return of Premium Life Insurance?

 Weighing the pros and cons of life insurance with a return of premium benefit can help determine whether this type of policy is the right choice based on your circumstances, needs and goals.

-How Return of Premium Life Insurance Works
+How Return of Premium Works

-Return of premium life insurance functions as a financial mechanism within the term life insurance framework.
+A return of premium functions as a financial mechanism within the term life insurance framework.
 When you purchase a term life insurance with a return of premium feature, the insurer commits to refunding all the premiums you paid if you outlive the term of the policy.
 This is distinct from merely adding a return of premium rider; it's an integrated feature of the policy itself.
-If you decide to buy a return of premium life insurance, it’s wise to calculate how much the company will return to you.
-To be eligible for a premium return, you must pay all prior premiums in full before the policy period ends.

 loanPro icon